But this dynamic makes it harder for young people to find a job.

 But the three-month average jumped too, by 125,000, following the jump in March (+112,000) and the smaller increases in the prior two months.
 The three-month average has now increased for four months in a row and has changed direction and is now at the highest level since July – and that is meaningful (red line in the chart).

-This Job Openings and Labor Turnover Survey (JOLTS) of 21,000 business locations adds more color to the labor market in April after the preliminary jobs report for April, released May 8, already drew a rough sketch of a weirdly decent labor market, with low unemployment, low supply of labor due to the crackdown on illegal immigration, a very high prime-age participation rate, and moderate but sufficient job creation (+115,000, second month in a row of gains).
+This Job Openings and Labor Turnover Survey (JOLTS) of 21,000 business locations adds more color to the labor market in April.
+On May 8, the preliminary jobs report for April had already drawn a rough sketch of a weirdly decent labor market, with low unemployment, low supply of labor due to the crackdown on illegal immigration, a very high prime-age participation rate, and moderate but sufficient job creation (+115,000, second month in a row of gains).

 These job openings are not some fake jobs posted online.
 They’re based on surveys of HR departments.
 A job is open only if it meets all three conditions, according to the BLS: